A Decision of Surpassing Recklessness in Dangerous Times

 Roberts does not directly address any of these hypotheticals in his opinion, choosing instead to mock the dissents’ “tone of chilling doom.”
 So we are left on our own in sorting through where exactly the conduct described by Sotomayor would fall.
 As to taking a bribe in exchange for a pardon, it seems clear—under the examples that Roberts himself provides—that this would fall into Category One and receive absolute immunity.
 To make matters more confusing, Roberts oddly suggests in a footnote that the prosecution might use the public record to establish the fact of the official act.

 What about ordering Seal Team Six to assassinate a political rival or organizing a military coup?
 Both these activities would fall under the president’s Article II authority as commander in chief.
 But is that authority “conclusive and preclusive”?
-It’s hard to say and it depends on context.
+It’s hard to say, and it depends on context.
 After all, Congress has established the Uniform Code of Military Justice to govern permissible conduct by members of the military, and Congress may also constrain the president’s offensive use of military power.

 But then again, Congress has also produced legislation in areas that touch on the Appointments Clause—such as the requirement that the president must appoint someone “learned in the law” to serve as solicitor general.
 Yet Roberts identifies the Appointments Clause and the president’s power over firing principal officers at the Justice Department as an area of core authority protected with absolute immunity.
 Where exactly does this leave us?

 When the Seal Team Six hypothetical first arose during oral argument at the D.C.
 Circuit and then at the Supreme Court, commentators pointed to it as an example of the dangerous extremes of presidential power that Trump’s arguments could result in.
 George Conway described the admission by Trump’s counsel that such an order would constitute an official act as equivalent to walking into a “nasty trap.”
 And yet it is far from obvious that such conduct would not be immune under the Supreme Court’s reasoning.
 It’s clearly an official act, after all, and it would therefore be at least presumptively immune and maybe absolutely immune.
-And depending on how one interprets the Commander in Chief clause, it could be argued to be a conclusive and preclusive power.
+And depending on how one interprets the Commander in Chief Clause, it could be argued to be a conclusive and preclusive power.
 Nobody else, after all, is allowed to command the military, and Congress is famously not allowed to order the president which hill to take.

 So that’s the porous border between Categories One and Two.
 What about the border between Two and Three?
 Presidential conduct moves beyond the outer perimeter and into activity unprotected by presidential immunity when it is “manifestly or palpably beyond [the president’s] authority,” Roberts writes.
 But remember that in “dividing official from unofficial conduct, courts may not inquire into the President’s motives”—nor may they “deem an action unofficial merely because it allegedly violates a generally applicable law.”
 What’s more, “some Presidential conduct … certainly can qualify as official even when not obviously connected to a particular constitutional or statutory provision.”

 “Distinguishing the President’s official actions from his unofficial ones can be difficult,” Roberts notes helpfully.
 Some examples.
 Roberts points to the component of the Jan.
-6 indictment that focuses on Trump’s efforts to bully Vice President Mike Pence into upending the electoral count.
+6 indictment that focuses on Trump’s efforts to bully Vice President Pence into upending the electoral count.
 This, according to the majority, falls into Category Two: “Whenever the President and Vice President discuss their official responsibilities, they engage in official conduct.”
 But what about the fact that Pence was presiding over the activities of the Senate, as part of a process established by the Constitution as the role of Congress without any role for the president?
 The majority identifies this as one reason why the prosecution might be able to rebut the Category Two presumption of immunity.
-But couldn’t one just as easily argue that this should place Trump’s conduct towards Pence in Category Three to begin with?
+But couldn’t one just as easily argue that this should place Trump’s conduct toward Pence in Category Three to begin with?
 After all, the two men are talking about Pence’s exercise of his powers in an area in which Trump has no constitutional role and is operating as a candidate, not as an official.
 It’s certainly within Pence’s official responsibility, but why is it within Trump’s, unless we can say the same for any matter of public moment?

 Likewise, the majority suggests that Trump’s involvement in the fake electors scheme is entitled to presumptive immunity because, in Trump’s view, “it was undertaken to ensure the integrity and proper administration of the federal election,” under the president’s constitutional authority to faithfully execute the laws.
 In her concurrence, though, Justice Amy Coney Barrett argues that this conduct is “private and therefore not entitled to protection” because “a President has no legal authority—and thus no official capacity—to influence how the States appoint their electors.”
 The fact that the majority itself cannot agree on how to apply its own standard is not encouraging.
 Nor is the majority’s vastly expansive view of where the outer perimeter lies.
 Under this logic, it is not at all clear why, say, the president denying an allegation of rape by E. Jean Carroll would not be considered an official act, since he’s commenting on a matter of public interest that could undermine the public’s confidence in his leadership and administration.
 And what about if, during a second term, he groped Italian Prime Minister Giorgia Meloni while attending the G7?